Skin Hyperpigmentation: Types and Causes

 Can white people get hyperpigmentation?

-Yes all skin colors can get hyperpigmentation but it is more likely in darker skin types and skin that tans easily.
+All skin colors and tons can get hyperpigmentation, but it is more likely in darker skin types and skin that tans easily.
 It is very uncommon in redheads who have a genetic defect that makes it difficult for them to make pigment.

 What does hyperpigmentation look like?